 - identify ways to address men’s trauma and healing

-While the workshop will be men only spaces – they will be informed by the needs of women and children, and their right to live safely without violence.
+The workshops will be informed by the needs of women and children, and their right to live safely without violence.
 The objective of the workshops will be to develop skills and resources for the men in communities, to continue to work with men who use family violence and to reduce instances and the impact of family violence in the community.

 Supporting organisations in regions we have not had a presence in before means that No to Violence is working nationwide to end men’s family violence.
 We are forging meaningful relationships with Aboriginal and Torres Strait Islander organisations and people, and importantly a two-way learning is happening.
 We are learning from our amazing project partners about the cultural specificities of the approaches to family violence in Indigenous communities, and our contribution will see the development of resource and professional development.
 It’s early days, but so far the response to the project is overwhelmingly positive, and we are excited about the hard work ahead.